stryker-mutator/stryker-js/packages/jest-runner/README.md

 ![Stryker](https://github.com/stryker-mutator/stryker-js/raw/master/stryker-80x80.png)

-# @stryker-mutator/jest-runner
+# StrykerJS Jest Runner

-A plugin to use [Jest](https://jestjs.io/) as a test runner in [Stryker](https://stryker-mutator.io), the JavaScript mutation testing framework.
+A plugin to use [Jest](https://jestjs.io/) as a test runner in [StrykerJS](https://stryker-mutator.io), the JavaScript mutation testing framework.

 [See the Jest Runner's documentation on stryker-mutator.io](https://stryker-mutator.io/docs/stryker-js/jest-runner).